Oh you sexy hermaphrodite lady-man ladies

 - Rinjapine's The Lion King OC Njozi went through several gender flips before her/his creator decided to make him/her to a hermaphrodite.
 Rinjapine even discusses the trouble with gender pronouns this causes.

-- In this Avatar: The Last Airbender fanfic, Aang and Katara encounter one of these...who looks like Katara except for some other details.
+- In an Avatar: The Last Airbender fanfic called Kataang Island Adventure, Aang and Katara encounter one of these...who looks like Katara except for some other details.
 She turns out to be the leader of an island tribe, where they don't worry about appearances.

 - Some Soul Eater fanfictions use this as a method of explaining Crona's Ambiguous Gender.
 It may or may not be used for Fetish Fuel too, depending on what kind of fanfiction you're reading.